Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Modeling Strategy and Background Information for the Tutorial

 \subsection{Data}

-The dataset used in this tutorial is drawn from a randomized controlled implementation trial for cognitive behavioral therapy for generalized anxiety IMPLEMENT\cite{Flueckiger2016}, and includes all $N = 57$ patients.
-A detailed description of the original dataset can be found in the original article, and in \citet{Flueckiger2021}.\footnote{For the study protocols, refer to \citet{Flueckiger2014protocol, Flueckiger2018protocol}.
-Both trials were preregistered at ClinicalTrials.gov (NCT02039193 and NCT03079336), and approved by the respective Ethics Committees (see KEK 2011-0475 and BASEC 2016-00773).}
+The data set used in this tutorial is drawn from a randomized controlled implementation trial for cognitive behavioral therapy for generalized anxiety \citep[IMPLEMENT;][]{Flueckiger2016}.
+A detailed description can be found in the original article, and in \citet{Flueckiger2021}.\footnote{For the study protocols, refer to \citet{Flueckiger2014protocol, Flueckiger2018protocol}.
+Both trials were preregistered at ClinicalTrials.gov (NCT02039193 and NCT03079336) and approved by the respective Ethics Committees (see KEK 2011-0475 and BASEC 2016-00773).}

-The majority of the patients were female (75\%) and about half of the patients showed comorbidity with additional psychological disorders.
-Treatment was conducted in a 50–60 min session format that consisted of 14 sessions and one booster session and was based on the MAW-workbook \cite{craske2006maw} that each patient received.
-The main outcomes that are considered here were based on the Beck Anxiety Inventory BAI \cite{Beck1988} and the Working Alliance Inventory WAI\cite{horvath1989development, Munder2010}; all scales were assessed at each session.
+For the illustrations in this tutorial, we included all $57$ patients and $15$ time points.
+The majority of the patients were female (75\%), and about half of the patients showed comorbidity with additional psychological disorders.
+Treatment was conducted in a 50–60 min session format that consisted of 14 sessions and one booster session, and was based on the MAW-workbook \cite{Craske2006} that each patient received.

-The BAI consisted of 21 items of general anxiety symptoms BAI which the patient completed before each session.
+The main outcomes considered here were based on the Beck Anxiety Inventory \citep[BAI;][]{Beck1988} and the Working Alliance Inventory \citep[WAI;][]{Horvath1989, Munder2010}; all scales were assessed at each session.
+The BAI consisted of 21 items of general anxiety symptoms, which the patient completed before each session.
 It was used as a symptom measure in the IMPLEMENT trial.
-For the analyses here, we comprised the 21 items into 3 parcels (again, see\cite{Flueckiger2021}).
+For the analyses here, we comprised the 21 items into 3 parcels \citep[again, see][]{Flueckiger2021}.
 The WAI was developed to measure each of the three focal elements of working alliance (task, goals, and bonds).
 It was used in its German translation of the WAI—Revised Short Form \cite{Munder2010}, which consists of 12 items with a 5-point Likert.
-Here, we used 9 items (3 for each subscale) in line with \citet{Flueckiger2021}.
+Here, we used 3 per subscale in line with \citet{Flueckiger2021}. \chg{Each variable was rescaled prior to the analyses using mean and standard deviation of the first measurement occasion.
+This scaling keeps relative differences intact, but moves the scale to standardized variables at time point 1.}